Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Manual Annotation of Self-Disclosure and Support-Seeking for Posts

 \subsection{Data Collection}

-Among several social media platforms such as Facebook, Instagram, Reddit, or Youtube, we selected Reddit as a primary resource because it is one of the largest aggregates of user-generated content where a variety of subgroups for any and every interest are supported \citep{anderson2015ask}.
-Reddit provides their own API to allow researchers to collect content of their interest.
-Additionally, there are `moderators' in each subreddit who monitor the whole group and filter out irrelevant contents.
-In sum, these features are useful to identify the most appropriate group and retrieve users' posts with less noises.
-We specifically target the r/COVID19\_support subreddit, where users seek and provide assistance in navigating pandemic-related resources and relieving emotional burdens.
+Among several social media platforms such as Facebook, Instagram, Reddit, or Youtube, we selected Reddit as a primary resource for several reasons.
+First, it is one of the largest aggregates of user-generated content where a variety of subgroups for any and every interest are supported \citep{anderson2015ask}.
+Each subreddit is monitored by moderators who filter out irrelevant content, enabling researchers to identify relevant groups and retrieve posts with minimal noise.
+Moreover, unlike most social networks which require users to maintain their offline identities, Reddit supports pseudonymity where users can create multiple temporary identities via throwaway accounts.
+The ability to remain anonymous may lower individuals’ perceived vulnerability to stigmatized content, facilitating more honest disclosure.
+Lastly, Reddit offers its own API, simplifying the process of collecting data.

+Among few subreddits designed for COVID-19 specific social support exchange, such as r/Coronavirus or r/COVID19, we target the r/COVID19\_support subreddit because it was the largest community at the time of investigation, actively facilitating both informational and emotional support exchange.
 The r/COVID19\_support subreddit was created on February 12th, 2020 and now has 32.5K users in total.
-We collected all public posts uploaded between February 12th, 2020 and February 16th, 2021 using PRAW, the Python Reddit API Wrapper.\footnote{https://praw.readthedocs.io/en/latest/} Due to limitations of the official Reddit API, a maximum of 1,000 posts were downloaded per day.
+We collected all public posts uploaded between February 12th, 2020, and February 16th, 2021 using PRAW, the Python Reddit API Wrapper.\footnote{https://praw.readthedocs.io/en/latest/} Due to the limitations of the official Reddit API, a maximum of 1,000 posts were downloaded per day.
 Since our primary interest is support-related content, we only crawled posts under the `Support' flair.\footnote{A flair is a tag that may be applied to threads, allowing users to identify the category to which the posts belong and assisting readers in filtering particular types of messages depending on their preferences.} The accompanying comments to these posts were retrieved subsequently.
-Additionally, we collected metadata for each post including user name, post identifier, timestamp, submission scores, post title and post body.
-Metadata for comments contains link identifier, user name, comment identifier, timestamp, submission scores and comment body.
 The resulting total number of posts and comments that were not deleted or removed were 2,399 and 29,851, respectively.
 Additional descriptive statistics of our crawled dataset can be found in Table \ref{tab:descriptive}.